platformsh/platformsh-docs/reference/platform-app-yaml-multi-app.md

 name: user
 [...]
 relationships:
-    "database": "common_db:postgresql"
+    "database": "commondb:postgresql"
 ```

-> **note** Here the name "database" is freely chosen by us, this will be exposed in the
+Here the name "database" is freely chosen by us, this will be exposed in the
-> Environment Variables of the application (so it can be different between the different
+Environment Variables of the application (so it can be different between the different
-> application of the same project).
-The right part "common_db:postgresql" comes from
+application of the same project).
+The right part "commondb:postgresql" comes from
-> what we put in `services.yaml` for the name.
+what we put in `services.yaml` for the name.
 The ":postgresql" suffix, which is required,
-> is there because in the future we will support multiple endpoints per service (for
+is there because in the future we will support multiple endpoints per service (for
-> services that support multiple protocols).
+services that support multiple protocols).
 Learn more on : [services.yaml](/refernce/routes.yaml.md)

-Or example's Content API `cintent_api/.platform.app.yaml` will in this case be very similar
+For example's Content API `content_api/.platform.app.yaml` will in this case be very similar:
 ```
 name: content
 [...]
 relationships:
-    "database": "common_db:postgresql"
+    "database": "commondb:postgresql"
 ```

 > **note** Here we keep the name "database" but this could be anything; This name will only